mhedgpeth/mhedgpeth.github.io/_posts/2014-07-11-ten-takeaways-from-the-last-10-years-at-radiantncr.md

 This was where I had found myself in the spring of 2004.<!--more--> For some reason, I thought it was a great idea to accept a developer position at a Law Firm that specialized in foreclosures.
 In some cosmic twist, they sat me in the cubicle next to the lady who was delivering the bad news to people.
 All day.

 I had to get out of there.
 But to where?
-A recruiter had told me about this place that was a <a title="Radiant Systems" href="http://en.wikipedia.org/wiki/Radiant_Systems" target="_blank"><em>real</em> software company</a> that created a POS for restaurants called Aloha.
+A recruiter had told me about this place that was a [_real_ software company](http://en.wikipedia.org/wiki/Radiant_Systems) that created a POS for restaurants called Aloha.
 I was done being the IT department.
 I wanted to be a part of a _real_ software company.
 So on July 12, 2004, ten years from tomorrow, I started working at Radiant Systems.

 I arrived ten years ago a mid-level software engineer whose confidence was shaken by all the foreclosures I had to hear about, and a rough few years of post-Y2K job market crappiness.